OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.0.md

 ## Upgrading the Octopus Server {#UpgradingfromOctopus2.0-UpgradingtheOctopusserver}

-To upgrade the Octopus Deploy server, you will need to follow these steps:
+To upgrade the Octopus Deploy Server, you will need to follow these steps:

 1. Ensure you have a recent [database backup](/docs/administration/backup-and-restore.md) that you can restore in case anything goes wrong
 2. Download the latest [Octopus Deploy MSI installer](http://octopusdeploy.com/downloads)